cockroachdb/docs/v2.0/architecture/transaction-layer.md

 Importantly, all of this activity happens on a single node, which is the leader of the range's Raft group that contains the Transaction Record.

-Once the transaction does resolve––by committing or aborting––a signal is sent to the `PushTxnQueue`, which lets all transactions that were blocked by the resolved transaction begin executing.
+Once the transaction does resolve––by committing or aborting––a signal is sent to the `TxnWaitQueue`, which lets all transactions that were blocked by the resolved transaction begin executing.

 Blocked transactions also check the status of their own transaction to ensure they're still active.
 If the blocked transaction was aborted, it's simply removed.